Dhillipkumar/Comparative-Study-Academic-Systems/README.md

 Survey Questions:

-1st Year MDS Students Questions
+1st Year MDS Students Questions:

-Exploring the Trimester Journey: Perspectives from Junior Participants 2nd Year MDS Students Questions
+Exploring the Trimester Journey: Perspectives from Junior Participants

+2nd Year MDS Students Questions:

 Exploring the Semester Journey: Perspectives from Senior Participants

-Variables of Interest
+Variables of Interest:

-Stress Levels: Self-perceived stress levels on a scale from 1 (low stress) to 5 (high stress).
+1.Stress Levels: Self-perceived stress levels on a scale from 1 (low stress) to 5 (high stress).

-Learning Experience: Impact of the trimester system on the overall learning experience.
+2.Learning Experience: Impact of the trimester system on the overall learning experience.

-Peer Interaction: Role of peer interaction in managing academic stress.
+3.Peer Interaction: Role of peer interaction in managing academic stress.

-Sleep Patterns: Impact of academic workload on sleep patterns.
+4.Sleep Patterns: Impact of academic workload on sleep patterns.

 Hypothesis Testing

 1. Comparison of Stress Levels
 Objective: Examine whether there is a significant difference in the average stress levels between first-year and senior students.

 Test: Independent Two-Sample t-Test

 Result: The average stress level of first-year students is greater than that of senior students.

 2. Comparison of Overall Learning Experience
 Objective: Investigate whether the trimester system has a statistically significant positive impact on the overall learning experience.

 Test: One-Sample t-Test

 Result: The overall learning experience under the trimester system is not giving a positive impact.

 3. Evaluation of Peer Interaction

 Objective: Assess the association between peer interaction and academic stress management.

 Test: Chi-Squared Test for Independence

 Result: There is a significant association between peer interaction and academic stress management.

 4. Sleep Patterns and Academic Workload

 Objective: Determine whether academic workload significantly affects the sleep patterns of first-year students.

 Test: One-Sample Proportion Test

 Result: Academic workload significantly affects sleep patterns.

 Recommendations: